-- A cumulative grade-point average of no less than 3.25 on a four-point scale on all work attempted with no grade less than a "C". - A passing score on the comprehensive exam.
-School Counseling students must receive at least a 156 on the School Counselor Praxis Exam (5422). - Completing a practicum for 100 clock hours and 600 clock hours of an internship supervised jointly by a Site Supervisor and a UWA counseling program faculty member.
+- A cumulative grade-point average of no less than 3.25 on a four-point scale on all work attempted with no grade less than a "C".
+Those seeking counseling licensure in Arkansas cannot have a C on their transcript for this program. - A passing score on the comprehensive exam.
+School Counseling students must receive at least a 156 on the School Counselor Praxis Exam (5422). - Completing a practicum for 100 clock hours and 600 clockhours of an internship supervised jointly by a Site Supervisor and a UWA counseling program faculty member.